2008 attack on the United States embassy in Sanaa: Attack

-One of the militants managed to lift the drop bar at the checkpoint and allowed for the convoy to enter the parking lot, but the element of surprise was gone.
-Instead of targeting the main gate, at 9:13 a.m., the first vehicle sped down the road and exploded into a Yemeni military technical parked adjacent to the gate as gunmen traded fire with the guards.
+As this happened, three other militants exited the vehicle and killed a nearby CSF soldier.
+Around 20 seconds later, the other vehicle containing a driver and passenger reached the scene.
+One of the militants managed to lift the dragon's teeth at the checkpoint and allowed for the convoy to pass through.
+The two vehicles and the three gunmen on the ground headed through the external embassy access road.
+With the plot foiled and security forces alerted, the occupants of the first vehicle decided to go against the plan and rammed their car bomb into a military technical parked adjacent to the gate.
 Numerous civilians waiting in line by the gate were killed by the blast and the shooting.

-The bombers failed to clear open the gate as planned, forcing rest of the group to search for weak points from which they could breach the embassy.
-From 9:15 a.m. onwards, security footage exhibited several militants probing the front of the embassy on foot while firing through openings in the structure and across the road.
+The first vehicle failed to blow open the gate as planned, forcing rest of the group to search for weak points from which they could breach the embassy.
+From 9:15a.m. onwards, CCTV footage exhibited several militants probing the front of the embassy on foot while firing through openings in the walls and across the road.
 The drivers of the second vehicle spent several minutes looking for a point to attack before deciding on the pedestrian entrance in the parking lot.
-Once the three militants on the ground took cover, at 9:22 a.m. the two occupants detonated their vehicle.
+At around 9:22a.m., once the three gunmen took cover, the two occupants drove into the wall around 50 yards from the main gate and detonated their vehicle.

 The second bomb failed to breach the wall of the embassy.
-The propane tanks fitted in the vehicle to amplify the explosion instead flew across the area.
-The remaining three militants continued to maintain control of the entrance, but they did not have a way to enter the embassy.
-At around 9:33 a.m., they opened at a fire truck arriving at the scene, forcing it to retreat.
+The propane tanks fitted in the vehicle to amplify the explosion were instead sent flying across the area.
+With no way to enter, the three remaining gunmen continued firing their weapons at the embassy but did not harm anyone.
+At around 9:33a.m., they opened fire at a fire truck arriving at the scene, forcing it to retreat.
 Shortly afterwards, one of the gunmen set off their suicide vest next to a wall near the gate in an attempt to create an opening, but was unsuccessful.
-Another militant later attempted the same and failed, leaving only one of the seven militants alive.
-By 9:53 a.m., while possibly wounded, the sole attacker attempted to surrender to a police officer while cooking a grenade, though the officer managed to retreat before the militant blew himself up.
+Another militant later attempted the same thing and failed.
+The final militant then returned near the checkpoint from which they entered and detonated his vest.
+He may have attempted to surrender to a police officer while cooking a grenade, though the officer managed to retreat before he blew himself up.
+The militants were in control of the area for a total of 42 minutes.